-Pralines can be made using any raw or roasted nut/seed butter that you fancy or that you have to hand.
+This nut/seed praline recipe can be made using any raw or roasted nut/seed butter that you fancy, or that you have to hand.
 They’re super quick to make and versatile as well.
-I have used them in candy bars, filled bars, bonbons and more.
+I have used nut/seed pralines in candy bars, filled bars, bonbons and more.
 Master this simple recipe and you can start creating more recipes off of it.
-You can also use chocolate as the setting agent, as opposed to cacao butter.
+You can also use chocolate as the setting agent, as opposed to cacao butter, to make a chocolate praline.
 I use cacao butter when I want to highlight the nut being used, but chocolate pralines are next level delicious!
 Check out how I used praline in this Peanut Strawberry KitKat style candy bar.
 Click here to learn how to enrobe them.

 - 70 g nut butter of choice, at room temperature